Master's fees and funding

 It is a means of supporting our outstanding graduates who wish to progress to master's level study having completed their undergraduate degree with us.

-The scholarship is available to applicants to a School of Social Sciences master’s course who:
+The scholarship is available to you as an applicant to a School of Social Sciences master’s course if you:

-- Are applying within three years of receiving their degree
+- are applying within three years of receiving your degree;

-- Have accepted an offer of a place on a School of Social Sciences master's course by the end of June in the year their course starts
+- have accepted an offer of a place on a School of Social Sciences master's course by the end of June in the year the course starts.

 You do not need to apply for this scholarship separately.
 You will be automatically considered on the basis of your application for the course.